DefectDojo/Documentation/docs/features.rst

 Out Of Scope
     Denotes if this flaw falls outside the scope of the test and/or engagement.

+Under Review
+    Denotes is this flaw is currently being reviewed.

 Mitigated
     Denotes if this flaw has been fixed, by storing the date it was fixed.